luoge850-lang/Strategic-GraphRAG/README.md

 ├── .env.example
 ├── .gitignore
 └── requirements.txt
-Developed with a focus on academic rigor, idempotency, and resilience engineering.
+Designed & Developed with a focus on academic rigor, idempotency, and resilience engineering.